stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 You're eager to tell the world about your new project but despair at where to start.
 Even professional writers know the mixed emotions caused by a blank page.

-Good documentation helps alleviate that fear.
+Good code documentation helps relieve that fear.
 So, have no fear!
 Use this guide to document your first open-source project for public release.

 .. _why:

-Why is it important to document code?
+Why write code documentation?
 ---------------------------------------

 Understand your code in 6 months